evolvablehardware/pRNA_obsidian/ehw_meeting_minutes/Winter2026/Week 2.md

 ### Thomas:
 * arbitrary connection between luts and nets (as opposed to local tracks immediately adjacent to a net)
-* Will be looking to reimplement
+* Will be looking to re implement current evolutionary algorithms using this technique

 ### Sayura:
 * worked on catching up to speed/ reading documentation